infinum/dotnet-handbook/Docker.md

 # Docker for .NET

-## Docker overview

 Motivation behind using docker is having a reproducible environment for application development and deployment.

-Instead of installing libraries, tools, configuration, etc. - everywhere the application runs - a [docker image](#docker-image) which contains everything application needs to run (tools, add configuration files/resources, libraries, etc.).
-This image is then consistent between development machine, cloud host, VPS, etc. [Docker container](#docker-container) is self-contained and isolated - other applications or different versions of some tool running on host won't affect container execution.
-Likewise once something is added to an image, even if the remote source is gone, the image contains all the files it needs to run.
+Instead of setting up application dependencies in each environment (tools, libraries, configuration) we can use a [docker image](#docker-image) which contains all those dependencies.
+This image is then consistent between development machine, cloud host, Virtual Private Servers.
+[Docker container](#docker-container) is self-contained and isolated which means other applications or different versions of some tool running on host won't affect container execution.
+Once something is added to an image it's kept in the image file asa copy.
+If the remote source is gone or updated the image always contains the files it was built with.

-All cloud providers support running docker images and it usually it simplifies the development/deployment/testing cycle (fewer "Works on my machine !" scenarios).
+All cloud providers support running docker images which simplifies the development/deployment/testing cycle (fewer "Works on my machine !" scenarios).

-Docker images add some overhead :
+Docker images do add some overhead :

 - usually need to run inside of a linux virtual machine (can only run natively on a linux host)
 - contain a copy of all dependencies in every image